flyingcircusio/doc/src/reference/security/data-protection.rst

 #.
 Emergency root logins (see above in :ref:`entry-control`).

-Authorized and unauthorized access to privileged operations is logged.
+Authorized and unauthorized access to privileged operations is logged and analysed on a central loghost within the same site.
 [#trace-tty]_

 Flying Circus maintains a set of permissions which enable users to perform